Long Beach Bicycle Accident Lawyer

 Every motorist has a duty to act with reasonable care on the road, and this extends to bicyclists as well.
 If another driver caused your bicycle injury, it’s important to remember that California follows a pure comparative negligence standard.
 This means that an injured plaintiff will still recover damages, even if he or she was partially at fault for the accident.
 While some states only allow plaintiffs to recoup damages if they were less than 50% at fault for an accident, California allows plaintiffs to receive damages even if they were 99% at fault.

-If you were not at fault, an injury attorney will help you explore the possible types of compensation you may receive.
+If you were not at fault, a Long Beach accident attorney will help you explore the possible types of compensation you may receive.
 Typically, most plaintiffs recover compensation for their damaged or destroyed bicycles, medical expenses, pain and suffering, lost income from time out of work due to injuries, and even compensation for permanent disfigurement or disabilities.
 Harting Simkins & Ryan, LLP is here to help you receive fair compensation from insurance companies, and our team has extensive experience with California bicycle accident cases.
 If you have any questions about your case, reach out to us to schedule a free consultation with one of our bicycle accident attorneys in Long Beach, CA.